+Licence processing

-Licence processing period.
-43. (1) The Authority shall make a decision in respect of a licence application within ninety days after receipt and shall-
+43. (1) The Authority shall make a decision in respect of a licence application within fourty five days after receipt and shall-

-- (a) notify the applicant of the decision, and give written reasons if the application was unsuccessful; - (b) notify any person who may have complained of the proposed activity; and - (c) at the request of any person contemplated in paragraph (b), give written reasons for its decision or make public its reasons.
+- (a) notify the applicant of the decision, and give written reasons if the application was unsuccessful; - (b) notify any person who may have complained of the facility; and - (c) at the request of any person contemplated in paragraph (b), give written reasons for its decision or make public its reasons.